niccolozanotti/niccolozanotti.com/README.md

-# Turning (Flavored) Markdown notes into a website : Quartz
+# 🌍 AI4ClimateScience : a Quartz-powered website

 This repository is the source of my personal [website](https://niccolozanotti.com) where I hold my [Obsidian](https://obsidian.md)-taken notes.
 This work is based on the [Quartz](#the-quartz-project) project.

-## Workflow:
+## Structure:
- - the `.md` notes are located in the [content/](./content/) folder.
-I set this up as a [git submodule](https://git-scm.com/docs/git-submodule) to pull the notes from a private repo
+ - the `.md` files using flavored markdown syntax are located in the content/ folder, which is set up as a [git submodule](https://git-scm.com/docs/git-submodule)[^1].
  - Static website files (HTML, CSS, JS) are built through [Quartz](https://quartz.jzhao.xyz/)
  - The website is hosted on [Cloudflare](https://www.cloudflare.com) Pages.